Sim007/vbRabbitMQJS/readme.md

 https://www.rabbitmq.com/getstarted.html.
 We will use the nodejs example.

 ## RabbitMQ container
+On docker Hub we can find the official Docker image for RabbitMQ.

+There are lot container images available.
+We will use the the tag management and based on alpine.
+So we will get a smaller container image and we have management interface.

 Start the container with
 ```
 docker run -d --rm --hostname myrabbit --name myrabbit -p 4369:4369 -p 5671:5671 -p 5672:5672 -p 15671:15671 -p 15672:15672 -p 25672:25672 rabbitmq:3-management-alpine